m7amd777/NASA_GalaxyOD/docs/reflection.md

 ## 🔁 Overall

 This was a great refresher project that helped me put together several skills I’ve picked up over time — and wrap it all up in something cool and space-themed!

+Tooms for improvement: improving the css design, integrating the project on robots